 This is because it becomes easier for any chess player to keep everything under control whenever you need to calculate one line.
 Further, it safer than when your combination is not including the forcing moves, increasing your chances of winning.

 Now you got it.
-Winning a chess game will not be a challenge to you again with the above tips.
-Besides, I picked the helpful and dependable win chess tactics tested and approved to meet your expectations in this game eventually.
-Good Luck
+Winning a chess game will not be a challenge to you again with the tips above.
+Besides, I picked the most helpful and dependable win tactics that are tested and approved to meet your expectations.
+Good luck and have fun!